-- Does it cater to the needs of all the home occupants?
+- Does it cater for the needs of all the home occupants?

 - Can our bathroom be more water-efficient?

-Before renovation: This bathroom was cramped with a hot water tank in a storage cupboard taking up much needed space.
+Before renovation: This bathroom was cramped with a hot water tank in a storage cupboard occupying much-needed space.

 What are your 'must have' bathroom features?

 Next, think about the bathroom features you ‘must have’ or need.
 Here are a few features homeowners might be seeking in a bathroom renovation: